0-SamboNZ-0/SupportArticles-docs/support/windows-server/windows-security/decommission-enterprise-certification-authority-and-remove-objects.md

     > [!NOTE]
     > The Dsstore.exe utility will try to validate domain controller certificates that are issued to each domain controller.
 Certificates that do not validate are removed from their respective domain controller.

-To remove certificates that were issued to the Windows Server 2003 domain controllers, follow these steps.
+To remove certificates that were issued to Windows Server 2003 or newer domain controllers, follow these steps.

 > [!IMPORTANT]
 > Do not use this procedure if you are using certificates that are based on version 1 domain controller templates.